Games security stayed in shadows, kept focus on sport

 For all the pre-Games fuss over anti-aircraft batteries on apartment blocks, when the Olympics were over visitors praised the operation as unobtrusive but effective.

-“You realize they are there, but it’s not something you kind of look over your shoulder at all the time,” said American Todd Crowell from North Carolina, strolling though the Olympic Park.
+“You realise they are there, but it’s not something you kind of look over your shoulder at all the time,” said American Todd Crowell from North Carolina, strolling though the Olympic Park.

 “It’s kind of been comforting but not oppressive,” said his wife Sara.